-Eisenach is a pleasant small town in Thuringia with connections to some very famous people.
+Eisenach is a pleasant small town in western Thuringia with connections to some very famous people.
+It is located around 50 kilometres to the west of Erfurt.

 It is one of the locations where Martin Luther spent his formative years and can also boast of being the birthplace of composer Johann Sebastian Bach.